 More leads, a better online reputation, and more effective marketing—all without wasting time and resources on managing things manually.
 This simplified approach has helped criminal defense attorney Howard Snader generate more than 200 incoming calls from prospective clients per month, and increase revenues by 22%.

 Wondering whether simplifying your attorney marketing methods could work for your law firm as well?
-Take our 12-question marketing grader to find out.
-Then, learn more about the James Legal CRM and how it has helped personal injury attorney Loren Etengoff double his caseload.
+Learn more about the James Legal CRM and how it has helped personal injury attorney Loren Etengoff double his caseload.